 d) Integrated Water Resources Development and Management

-6. What is the suitable approach for inter-basin transfer according to National Water Policy 2012?
+6. What is the suitable approach for inter-basin transfer according to the National Water Policy 2012?

-a) Prioritize inter-basin transfers with minimal environmental impact assessments.
+a) Prioritise inter-basin transfers with minimal environmental impact assessments.

 b) Encourage intra-basin water conservation before considering inter-basin transfers.